jeopardy1234/Graphs-and-Number-Theory/README.md

 ## Prerequisites:

 The reader must have some basic insight on graphs and its types.
-The first chapter lists the important basic algorithms which will be used in the subsequent chapters implicitly.
-You may directly start reading from chapter $2$ if you know these basics.
+The first chapter lists the basic algorithms which will be used in the subsequent chapters implicitly.
+You may directly start reading from chapter 2 if you know these basics.

 For the Number Theory section, nothing much is required.
 You should just know the basics of Algebra.
-This includes some insights on concepts like GCD and binary exponentiation
+This includes some insights on concepts like GCD, binary exponentiation and binary coefficients.

 ## Topics Covered: